It’s a demanding routes for experienced riders.

 The route GUIDE contains some basic information to help you planing stages, accommodations and resupplies.
 Download the guide pdf and save it on your smartphone to keep it available even when offline.

-Generally mild, dry and sunny all year long.
-Expect a good cycling weather with temperatures between 15 to 25 ˚C. Get ready for cold nights in the mountains as part of the route is above 2000 meters.
-The route can be ridden all year long, fall to spring is the best time.
+Generally mild, dry and sunny all year long, with temperatures between 15 and 25 ˚C. The route can be ridden all year long, fall and spring is the best time.

 The islands have different microclimates, depending on altitude, exposure, time of the day, and wind direction.
 Be prepared for cold or freezing nights in the mountains, wet weather on north faces, heat on south faces, and strong winds.
 Expect strong sun radiation all year long.

 In case of unexpected bad weather in the mountains, riding downhill to a lower altitude is always a safe option.
 Riding the route in the reverse direction is not recommendable because of strong headwinds in Lanzarote and Fuerteventura.